restclients/restclients/README.md

 # restclients
-Secured and easy to use JS rest clients
+Fast, secured and easy to use JS rest clients